Andrej730/pyodide-test/README.md

 ## Purpose

-The idea is to give a common source so wheels would be installable from some publicly available URL, instead of uploading it to the website itself.
+The purpose of this repository is to provide a centralized, publicly accessible source for ifcopenshell wheels, allowing users to install them via URL without needing to host the files themselves.

 ## Available Wheels